Eric Marsh

 Public Speaker, educator, and Father in Philadelphia, PA

-He currently serves as the Co-Founder and Executive Director of The Fathering Circle, a 501c3 peer support organization for fathers and father figures.
+He is the Co-Founder and Executive Director of The Fathering Circle, a 501c3 peer support organization for fathers and male caregivers.
 Eric is an advocate for healthy families and a champion for Black men and boys.
 His work promotes the importance of healthy fatherhood and parenting practices.
 He has served as a Board member for organizations such as NAMEN (North American Men Engage), The Men's Center for Growth and Change, MBK Cares, and others.

 A seasoned public speaker, he has delivered keynotes and presentations to organizations such as Philadelphia's Department of Behavioral Health and Intellectual Disabilities (DBHIDS) and North American Men Engage (NAMEN).
-He has presented at numerous conferences on the importance of civic engagement, equitable parenting practices, fatherhood as a catalyst for change, and more.
+He has presented at numerous conferences on the importance of civic engagement, collaborative and community-centered journalism, healthy fatherhood and equitable parenting practices, and much more.